hoangsonww/MERN-Stack-Ecommerce-App/README.md

 3. Set up the backend:

-   - Create a `.env` file in the `backend/` directory and add the following environment variables:
+   - Create a `.env` file in the `backend/` directory and add the following environment variable (replace the URI with your MongoDB connection string):
      ```
      MONGO_URI=mongodb://localhost:27017/Ecommerce-Products
      ```